Free Tool

 Marketing platforms, CRMs, and transactional email services all send on your behalf.
 Ensure each one is properly configured for SPF and DKIM before enforcing DMARC.

-Not Monitoring DMARC Reports
+Not monitoring DMARC reports

 Without reviewing reports, you won't know if legitimate email is failing.
 Use a DMARC monitoring service to analyze reports automatically.